QuantEcon/lecture-source-py/source/rst/amss3.rst

    * is the limit of government debt as :math:`t \rightarrow +\infty`

-In the three-Markov-state economy of this lecture, the par value of government debt fluctuates in a history-dependent way even asymptotically
+In the three-Markov-state economy of this lecture, the par value of government debt fluctuates in a history-dependent way even asymptotically.

 In this economy, :math:`\hat b` given by the above formula approximates the mean of the ergodic distribution of  the par value of  government debt